NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 !!! warning
     Working on the head node is only permitted for setting up job scripts, submitting jobs, and editing and compiling source code.
 Though technically possible, HPC applications (whether pre-installed on Oswald, aquired from an external source, or written/compiled yourself) should **never** be run on the head node, even for testing.
 If you need to test your application or job, you should run it on the cluster's `debug` queue.
 See [Job Queues/Partitions and Limits](#job-queuespartitions-and-limits) for details.

-    GUI applications also cannot be run on the head node, even for the above purposes.
-Using graphical applications for writing code or jobscripts, or creating data, must either be done on your own machine (and the files copied onto oswald), or on the visualisation node.
-For visualising your data/results, or other uses of GUI applications, you should use the visualisation node.
+    GUI applications also cannot be run on the head node, even for the valid purposes listed above.
+Using graphical applications for writing code or jobscripts, or creating small amounts of data, must either be done on your own machine (and the files copied onto oswald), or done on the visualisation node.
+For visualising your data/results, or other uses of GUI applications that involve manipulating large data sets, you should use the visualisation node.
+This avoids slow data transfers to and from Oswald and allows you to analyse very large data sets that you could not store on your own machine.
 For how to use the visualisation node, see [Visualisation Node](using-specialised-nodes.md#visualisation-node).

 To create a job, a job script must be created and submitted to SLURM.
 SLURM job scripts may include a range of options to customise their behaviour.
 Once the job is submitted, it can be monitored and cancelled.
 The rest of this page describes each of these stages in more detail.